pasparsw/pybedded/README.md

 * Keyboard
 * Wire

-You don't need to take care about including them in any way - if you use e.g. `SdVolume` type in your code, the proper `SD.h` will be included before the compilation.
+You don't need to take care about including them in any way - if you use e.g. `SdVolume` type in your code, the proper `"SD.h"` header will be included before the compilation.

 # Debugging